 i) What are the six methods of pest control?

-There are many different forms of pest control.
-While some people cap the number at five or six, there is no limit to the methods you can use to keep the pests away.
+There are numerous types of pest management.
+While some individuals limit the number to five or six, there are no restrictions on the ways you can use to keep bugs at bay.

 a) Hygienic

-A clean environment is a natural pest repellent that works like magic.
-While it can look like a lot of work, hygiene can be part of your culture, which in itself is a method of keeping pests away.
+A clean atmosphere is an extremely effective natural pest repellant.
+While it may appear to be a lot of work, hygiene can be included into your culture as a means of keeping pests at bay.

 b) Biological